Neumayer Station III via WSPR

 Interesting WSPR Spots

-On occasion I’ll view the stations that spotted my beacon.
-I often see the same stations each time, and I look for new spots and often see some interesting ones.
+On occasion I will view the stations that spotted my beacon.
+I often see the same stations each time, and I look for new spots and sometimes see some interesting ones.

 I have often received a report from DP0GVN, a club station located at the German Antarctic Research Station “Neumayer III” in Dronning Maud Land, Antarctica.